vincent-octo/liris-kt/knowledge-transfer.md

     raise posix_ipc.BusyError(error_msg)
 ```

-We start by initiliazing the semaphore with
+We start by initializing the semaphore with
 ```python
 semaphore = self._get_semaphore()
 ```